Curvature Sets Over Persistence Diagrams: Curvature sets, persistence diagrams and persistent sets

-Another point which lends flexibility to the approximate computation of persistence sets is that one can actually easily cap the number of $n$-tuples to be considered by a parameter $M_{\max}$, and this case the complexity associated to estimating $\Dvr{n,k}$ will be $O(n^{\omega(k+2)} M_{\max})$.
-One can then easily select random $n$-tuples from the dataset up to an upper limit $M_{\max}$ -- this is the pragmatic approach we have followed in the experiments reported in this paper and in the code on our github repository \cite{github-repo}.
+\paragraph{Approximation.} Another point which lends flexibility to the approximate computation of persistence sets is that one can actually easily cap the number of $n$-tuples to be considered by a parameter $N$, and this case the complexity associated to estimating $\Dvr{n,k}$ will be $O\big(\nTuples{n}{k+2} N\big)$.
+This is the pragmatic approach we have followed in the experiments reported in this paper and in the code provided in our Github repository \cite{github-repo}.
+In Section \ref{sec:approximation} we provide probabilistic convergence results as well as approximation bounds that provide a justification for this approach.

-Furthermore, these calculations are of course eminently pararelizable.
-Furthermore, for $n\ll N$, the memory requirements for computing an estimate to $\Dvr{n,k}(X)$ are substantially more modest than what computing $\dgm_k^\mathrm{VR}(X)$ would require since the boundary matrices that one needs to store in memory are several orders of magnitude smaller.
+\paragraph{Parallelizability and memory requirements.} Furthermore, these calculations are of course eminently pararelizable and, if $n\ll N$, the memory requirements for computing an estimate to $\Dvr{n,k}(X)$ are substantially more modest than what computing $\dgm_k^\mathrm{VR}(X)$ would require since the boundary matrices that one needs to store in memory are several orders of magnitude smaller.
+We continue this discussion in Section \ref{sec:memory_comparison}, where we show datasets with increasing cardinality $n$ where the memory used to approximate principal persistence sets remains almost constant, whereas the memory required during the computation of persistence diagrams grows up to the point that the calculation cannot finish after a certain value of $n$.